isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev_June.rst

 - use grep to parse out a portion of the stats output

-- use cut to select some columns from the output
+- use cut to process columns from the output

 - use cat to gather the outputs into a single file